danforthcenter/plantcv/docs/visualize_time_lapse_video.md

 **Folder of images**

-As an example, you can the sample saved inside PlantCV to test.
+As an example, you can use the sample saved inside PlantCV to test.
 You will need to know the directory of your PlantCV package.
 You can find the test data here: "./plantcv/tests/seires_data/raw_im".
 We are to use all images inside the folder "raw_im" to generate a time-lapse video.
 --->